Scope of this statement

 - Microsoft Accessibility

 - RNIB (Royal National Institute for Blind People)

 We are continually seeking solutions that will improve the accessibility of our website.
 We welcome feedback regarding accessibility of this site.
 If you have any comments or questions, please contact us at email@example.com.

 If your enquiry is regarding digital publications, please contact our information team on:

 Phone: 020 7591 6042

 In England, Wales and Scotland, the Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 In Northern Ireland, the Equality Commission for Northern Ireland is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Commission for Northern Ireland.

 This statement was prepared on January 2019.
-It was last updated on May 2021.
+It was last updated in July 2021.